jltsiren/gcsa2/README.md

 At the moment, GCSA2 is being developed as a plugin to Erik Garrison's [variant graph tools](https://github.com/ekg/vg).
 The only implemented construction option is based on extracting *k*-mers from vg.
 Later, GCSA2 should become a more general graph indexing library.

+## Compilation options

+The maximum resident size reported by `getrusage()` is in kilobytes in Linux and in bytes in OS X. By default, the implementation assumes Linux-like behavior.
+To get the correct memory usage reports in OS X, uncomment the line `RUSAGE_FLAGS=-DRUSAGE_IN_BYTES` in the makefile.

+There are some verification/debugging options in `build_gcsa`.
+To disable them, comment out the line `VERIFY_FLAGS=-DVERIFY_CONSTRUCTION` in the makefile.

+Index construction can be set to output some status information to `stderr` by uncommenting the line `OUTPUT_FLAGS=-DVERBOSE_STATUS_INFO` in the makefile.

 ## Data model

 The input to GCSA2 is a directed graph.
 Each **node** of the input graph is a pair *(id,c)*, where integer *id* is the unique identifier of the node and character *c* is the label of the node.
 For best results, nodes on unary paths should have successive identifiers.
 At the moment, GCSA2 assumes that the input is a directed acyclic graph.
 Cyclic graphs will be supported later.
 The graph must have exactly one **source** node with indegree 0, and exactly one **sink** node with outdegree 0.
 The sink node must have a unique label that the `Alphabet` object maps into value 0.